 The Good: Nikki Sylianteng’s Parking Sign

-Designing a sign to display all the information, while being easy to understand, sounds like an impossible task.
+Designing a sign that displays all the information while being easy to understand sounds like an impossible task.
 But that’s exactly what Brooklyn designer Nikki Sylianteng did.

-Part of why Nikki’s design1 works well is that it is user-centred: Nikki realised drivers simply want to know whether they can park at a spot.
+Nikki’s design works well because it’s user-centered.
+Nikki realized that drivers simply want to know whether they can park at a spot.
 Yes or no—that’s all drivers needed, and that’s all the parking sign shows.

-Her design also made use of visuals, rather than text, to convey information.
-The result is incredibly intuitive: green for OK, red for No Parking.
+Her design uses visuals, rather than text, to convey information.
+The result is incredibly intuitive—green for OK, red for No Parking.
 It’s even designed for the colour blind, with stripes for No Parking.

 Now when you look at the sign, you’ll know that on Tuesday at 9 a.m., parking is not allowed.
 The bars show what’s what at a glance—simple.

-• Have lots of information to convey to your users?
-Try using visuals instead of text.
-Learn more about data visualisation here.
+If you have a lot of information to convey, try using visuals instead of text.
+Learn more about data visualization here.

 2. Mystery Meat Navigation